TheRandomLabs/CurseAPI/README.md

 # CurseAPI
 A WIP Java API to handle interactions with Curse.
-It aims to combine information from three sources to provide a reliable API, and soon will use CurseMeta by default for most interactions, as it is somehow more reliable than Curse itself.
+It aims to combine information from multiple sources to provide a reliable API.
 Example Gradle buildscript:

 	apply plugin: "java"